grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

   - Most visualization changes and most additions to the UI should be in the What's new document, even when they seem small.
 - Almost every change or addition associated with Prometheus and Loki is of interest, too.
 - What's New content should also include changes that require customers to do something, like change their API keys to Service Accounts, or stop using a deprecated API or plugin.
-- A What's New doc should include announcements — things we want customers to notice and try out.
+- A What's New doc should include announcements—things we want customers to notice and try out.
 These could also be notable community contributions where we want to thank a contributor.

 When in doubt, ask your nearest PM or EM.
 Err on the side of _yes, put it in What’s New_.